Key Takeaways:

 Can lifestyle changes really help prevent cancer?

 Absolutely.
-Lifestyle is not a magic bullet, but it's a solid part of the arsenal against cancer, and the science backs it up.
-Maintaining a stable body weight, eating a balanced diet rich in produce, limiting alcohol, and not smoking can significantly lower your risk.
+Lifestyle isn't a magic bullet, but it's a solid part of the arsenal against cancer - and the science backs it up.
+Maintaining a stable body weight, eating a diet rich in produce, limiting alcohol, and not smoking can all significantly lower your risk.

 How important is diet in cancer prevention?